cesdperez/playing-with-dropwizard/README.md

 This project is based on this tutorial https://www.sitepoint.com/tutorial-getting-started-dropwizard/ then I made some other changes for playing around.

+I added [lombock](https://projectlombok.org/) so you will need the proper plugin for supporting it in your IDE.

 # Events

 How to start the Events application